PT-141BremelanotideWhere to BuySexual HealthVyleesi

 Is PT-141 the same as Vyleesi?

-Yes — Vyleesi is the brand name for bremelanotide (PT-141), the FDA-approved subcutaneous injection for HSDD in premenopausal women.
+Yes.
+Vyleesi is the brand name for bremelanotide (PT-141), the FDA-approved subq injection for HSDD in premenopausal women.
 The peptide sequence is identical.
-The difference is that Vyleesi is manufactured under GMP pharmaceutical standards, dispensed through licensed pharmacies with a prescription, and backed by Phase III clinical trial data.
-Research-grade PT-141 from unregulated vendors has none of those quality guarantees.
+What's different is everything around it: Vyleesi is GMP-manufactured, dispensed through licensed pharmacies with a prescription, and backed by Phase III trial data.
+Research-grade PT-141 from unregulated vendors has none of those guarantees.

 How much does PT-141/Vyleesi cost?

-Qualifying premenopausal women with HSDD who are commercially insured can receive their first 4-dose box of Vyleesi at $0 through Palatin's patient savings programme.
-Subsequent boxes are available at reduced cost.
-Without insurance, Vyleesi carries a list price that varies by pharmacy.
-Off-label compounded bremelanotide through a telehealth platform is typically $100–200 per course.
-Research-grade PT-141 varies widely — price alone is not a quality indicator.
+Qualifying premenopausal women with HSDD who are commercially insured can get their first 4-dose box of Vyleesi at $0 through Palatin's patient savings programme.
+Boxes after that drop to reduced cost.
+Without insurance, Vyleesi list price varies by pharmacy.
+Off-label compounded bremelanotide through a tele-doc platform is typically $100–200 per course.
+Research-grade PT-141 ranges all over.
+Price alone tells you nothing about quality.

 Can men use PT-141 legally in 2026?

-PT-141 is not FDA-approved for use in men.
-However, a licensed physician can prescribe it off-label at their discretion — this is legal under the Federal Food, Drug, and Cosmetic Act.
-The physician prescribing off-label assumes responsibility for the clinical decision.
-The evidence supporting male use is Phase II (not Phase III), which means the evidence base is weaker than for the approved female HSDD indication.
+PT-141 isn't FDA-approved for men.
+A licensed physician can still prescribe it off-label at their discretion — that's legal under the Federal Food, Drug, and Cosmetic Act.
+The prescriber takes on the responsibility for the call.
+The evidence supporting male use is Phase II only, not Phase III, which means the evidence base is weaker than for the approved female HSDD indication.
+Most men accessing PT-141 legally do it through telehealth.

 What's the clinical dose of PT-141?

-The FDA-approved dose of Vyleesi is 1.75 mg subcutaneous injection, administered approximately 45 minutes before anticipated sexual activity.
-No more than one dose per 24 hours; no more than one dose per week.
-The RECONNECT Phase III trial used this dose.
-Doses used in research vendor contexts sometimes differ — be aware that doses significantly above 1.75 mg are outside the tested clinical protocol range.
+The FDA-approved dose of Vyleesi is 1.75 mg subq, taken roughly 45 minutes before anticipated sexual activity.
+No more than one dose per 24 hours, no more than one per week.
+RECONNECT used this dose.
+Doses you'll see in research vendor protocols sometimes run higher.
+Anything significantly above 1.75 mg is outside the tested clinical range, and the side effect profile (nausea, flushing, BP elevation) gets worse at higher doses.

 This article is for informational purposes only.
 Vyleesi (bremelanotide) is an FDA-approved prescription medication for HSDD in premenopausal women.
 Off-label use requires a licensed physician's prescription.
 PT-141 from research vendors has no regulatory quality oversight.
 Consult a qualified healthcare professional.